sccanright/binocular_pix2pix/README.md

 - CPU or NVIDIA GPU + CUDA CuDNN

 ## Data Availability
-A small sample of test data is included in the data/sample_results/ folder to verify model functionality and demonstrate the expected input/output format.
+A small test data sample is included in the datasets/PICKMODEL/ folder to verify model functionality and demonstrate the expected input/output format.
 To run your own experiments, create datasets that follow the same structure and formatting as shown in this sample.

-## Model Checkpoints
-Preliminary pre-trained models for each image style can be found in the models/ directory.

 ## Citation
 If you use this code in your research, please cite both this repository and the original Pix2Pix project: